 If the skunk appears to be truly orphaned, is injured, or there are flies around it, please contact the wildlife rehabilitator closest to you.

 If you have accidentally caught a skunk in a trap: slowly cover the trap with a dark towel or blanket to calm the skunk.
 Then open the trap so the skunk can leave on its own.

 **Please call us if you are in need of help with any wildlife concerns.
 Trapping out animals can leave orphaned young and possibly lead to other concerns.

 For skunk concerns and questions Woodlands Wildlife Refuge can be contacted at 908-730-8300 x4

 *To remove the smell of skunk, combine 1/4 cup of baking soda, 1 quart of hydrogen peroxide, and a splash of dish detergent in a spray bottle.
 STIR do not shake!
 Apply generously to the area.
 Discard the rest of the solution.
 Recipe may be halved if less is needed.

 Red ear slider turtles are not a native species in New Jersey and are detrimental to our native species.
 They can be easily mistaken for native painted turtles.
+Red-eared sliders always has a single red, elongated blotch on both sides of the head, by the “ears” and none of New Jersey’s native turtles have this.
 Please take pictures and call for proper identification.
 Woodlands Wildlife Refuge cannot accept these turtles for rehabilitation or surrender.

 Below are the websites for organizations that help find homes for these domestic pet turtles.
 You can also try social media groups created for animals that need homes such as this one Animals In NJ That Need Homes.